hoanhan101/hraft/PROPOSAL.md

 in distributed systems, such as: consensus algorithm, distributed hash table, RPC, CAP theorem.

-There are 3 big components in the system: a key-value storage, consensus algorithm and routing/service discovery.
+There are 3 big components that I will discuss below: a key-value storage, consensus algorithm and routing/service discovery.

 ### A key-value storage

 The most straightforward way is to use a hash table to store key-value pairs.
 It allows user to read and write in constant time.
 It's also very easy to use.
-Particularly in Python, a dicionary is a hash table with supported CRUD (Create, Read, Update, Delete) operations.
+Particularly in Python, a dictionary is a hash table with supported CRUD (Create, Read, Update, Delete) operations.

 However, using a hash table means that I need to store everything in memory, which